elixir-webrtc/ex_webrtc/guides/intro.md

 ```

 > #### ICE candidates {: .info}
-> ICE candidates are, simplifying a bit, the IP addresses that PeerConnectin will try to use to establish connection with the other peer.
+> ICE candidates are, simplifying a bit, the IP addresses that PeerConnectin will try to use to establish a connection with the other peer.
-> Candidates can be included in the offer/answer, or (if Trickle ICE is enabled, and by default it is) can be gathered asynchonously and exchanged
+> Candidates can be included in the offer/answer, or (if Trickle ICE is enabled, and by default it is) can be gathered asynchronously and exchanged
-> after the offer/answer negotiation already happened (using the same medium as offer/asnwer, e.g. a WebSocket server, or anything else).
+> after the offer/answer negotiation already happened (using the same medium as the offer/answer, e.g. a WebSocket server, or anything else).
 >
-> In JavaScript
+> In JavaScript:
+>
 > ```js
 > pc.onicecandidate = event => send_cand_to_other_peer(JSON.stringify(event.candidate));
 > // for every candidate received from the other peer
 > on_cand_from_other_peer(candidate => pc.addIceCandidate(JSON.parse(candidate)));
 > ```
 >
-> And in Elixir
+> And in Elixir:
+>
 > ```elixir
 > # let's assume this is a GenServer
 > alias ExWebRTC.{PeerConnection, ICECandidate}